 - Wedding Speech Handy Hints – A great straightforward guide for all wedding speeches

 - Father Of The Bride Speech

 - Groomsmen Speech

-Let us know if this guide help you with writing you speech.
+Let us know if this guide helps you with writing your bride speech.
 Have you been to a wedding and heard a great bride speech?
 Or did you hear one that could have been better?
 Let us know and join the discussion below 🙂

 Stephanie Cassimatis is the founder and head stylist of Pink Caviar Events, a corporate event management and styling company based in Sydney, Australia.
 With over a decade of experience in the industry, Stephanie is known for her impeccable taste and attention to detail, as well as her ability to bring her client’s visions to life.
 In addition, she is a certified Project Management Professional (PMP), a credential that reflects her commitment to delivering high-quality events on time and within budget.
 Stephanie is also a respected speaker and educator, sharing her expertise and insights with aspiring event planners and designers through workshops and conferences.